 10.1 The Standards & Audit Committee recognises that management is responsible for controls to reasonably prevent and detect fraud.
 Furthermore, the Standards & Audit Committee recognises that internal audit is not responsible for identifying fraud.
 However, it will assess the risk of fraud and be aware of the risk of fraud when planning and undertaking any internal audit work.
-Any instances of potential fraud or corruption identified during the course of an internal audit review will be immediately communicated in the first instance to the HolA who will determine the short-term action to be taken.
-It will then be discussed with the Head of Corporate Finance and the Group Manager - Counter Fraud & Investigation to determine any further action required.
+Any instances of potential fraud or corruption identified during the course of an internal audit review will be immediately communicated in the first instance to the HoIA who will determine the short-term action to be taken.
+It will then be discussed with the Corporate Director of Resources & Place Delivery, Assistant Director of Law & Governance and the Assistant Director of Fraud & Investigation to determine any further action required.

-Signature · Date:
+Signature

+Date: 9th Sept 2021

-Councillor Tunde Ojetola Chair of the Standards & Audit Committee
+Councillor Cathy Kent Chair of the Standards & Audit Committee

+Signature

+Date: 9th Sept 2021

-Signature Gary Clifford Internal Audit Manager Date:
+Gary Clifford Chief Internal Auditor

+Signature

-Signature Date:
+Date: 9th Sept 2021

-- Sean Clark
+Sean Clark

-Officer
+Corporate Director of Resources & Place Delivery - Section 151 Officer